 As encouraging and exciting as this is, this small-scale pilot is just a beginning.
 Because the levels of enthusiasm and engagement were so high we were not short of feedback, ideas and suggestions.
 It is clear that what happens next is critical to realising the long-term potential of this project, as well as creating a genuine sense of equal partnership built on mutual trust.
 This will require long-term engagement.
 For communities who feel like their voices are not heard it can be natural for them to be suspicious of such attempts to gather their views, and what often follows is the question "So, what's the Mayor going to do about it?".
-We have focussed this evaluation not just on identifying strengths and areas for development, but on a series of what we feel are realistic and practical recommendations that can help strengthen the project for the future. maintain a strong connection with these communities and as a result help shift this question to "So, what can we do about this together?".
+We have focussed this evaluation not just on identifying strengths and areas for development, but on a series of what we feel are realistic and practical recommendations that can help strengthen the project for the future, maintain a strong connection with these communities and as a result help shift this question to "So, what can we do about this together?".

-"Being a part of this project has been brilliant a really positive experience for all of us" Project Lead Strengthen connections, and engagement with communities whose voice and influence on public policy is under represented
+Strengthen connections, and engagement with communities whose voice and influence on public policy is under represented